Frequently Asked Questions

 You may check out as a guest and do not need to set up an account.
 However, creating an account will help you check out faster in the future.

 Our cut-off time to place an order for next day delivery is 11AM PST.

-Please contact our online ordering department at firstname.lastname@example.org.
-To expedite a resolution, be sure to include your order number, complaint details, and applicable photos.
+Please first review our return policy in our FAQ, then contact our online ordering department at email@example.com.
+To expedite resolution, include your order number, as many details as possible about your issue, and applicable photos or video.

 We’re always open to suggestions for new products and happy to answer questions about out-of-stock or previously cataloged products!
 Feel free to contact us at firstname.lastname@example.org.

 Occasionally, you will find one or more of our seafood selections out of stock.
 This can be due to several factors including seasonal availability, weather conditions which can greatly impact availability, and/or demand exceeding supply.

 Of course!
 When you check out, update the shipping address with your recipient’s address.